bnittalee/KC-Housing-Price-Project/README.md

 <b>Author:</b> Brittney Nitta-Lee

 ### Overview
-Compass Real Estate wants to host a class for Homeowners who are interested in selling their home.
+Compass Real Estate wants to host a class for homeowners who are interested in selling their home.
 This analysis will be focusing on the King County House Sales dataset to find information on ways to increase the value of their home.

 ### Questions
 1. Which features are most highly correlated with price?